-The Group's carrying amount of the respective recognised financial assets as stated in the consolidated statement of financial position at the end of the reporting period represent the Group's maximum exposure to credit risk which will cause a financial loss to the Group due to failure to discharge the obligation by counterparties.
+The Group's carrying amount of the respective recognised financial assets as stated in the consolidated statement of financial position at the end of reporting period represent the Group's maximum exposure to credit risk which will cause a financial loss to the Group due to failure to discharge the obligation by counterparties.

 The Group's trade and other receivables are due from a number of individual parties.
 Credit quality of each party is assessed and outstanding receivables are regularly monitored.
 Management of the Group also makes periodic individual assessment on the recoverability of the receivables based on historical settlement records, past experience and also available reasonable and supportive forward-looking information.
 The credit risk for trade and other receivables is considered not significant.
-During the year ended 31 December 2022, impairment loss under ECL model on trade receivables and other receivables of RMB1,670,000 (2021: Nil) and reversal of impairment loss of RMB255,000 (2021: impairment loss of RMB2,341,000), respectively, is recognised in the profit or loss.
+During the year ended 31 December 2023, impairment loss under ECL model on trade receivables and other receivables of RMB93,000 (2022: RMB1,670,000) and RMB9,984,000 (2022: reversal of impairment loss of RMB255,000), respectively, is recognised in the profit or loss.